| ISRAEL'SEXPIRED

 sent a delegation from the joint chiefs of staff last month to review Operation Defensive

 Shield, the term used for the month-long offensive against the Palestinians.
+ADDITIONAL READING: U.N. press

-release regarding Jenin massacre
+release regarding Jenin massacre U.S.

-Arafat Wasn't Crazy To Say No at
+controls the Israeli government Arafat Wasn't Crazy To Say No at

-Was Arafat the problem?
+Camp David Was Arafat the problem?
+Ending the

-"If Sharon is left to his own devices, he will drag the region over a cliff,' said
+Death Dance Sharon's War and Bush's Rhetoric BEST QUOTE"If Sharon is left to his own devices, he will drag the region over a cliff,' said

 Adel al-Jubeir, foreign policy adviser to Crown Prince Abdullah of Saudi Arabia, after the